If you’ve ever been to Vancouver in the summer, you probably know that you have to see the whales.

 Dryburgh thinks it’s unfair and wants a refund — and she wants me to help her get it.
 Is the whale guarantee worth anything?
 Perhaps if you live close by or have extra time while you’re visiting Seattle or Vancouver.
 But if you’re flying back to Philly, no. Your money is gone.

-I’m not sure if I can, or should, advocate for Dryburgh.
+I’m not sure if my advocacy team and I can, or should, advocate for Dryburgh.
 I mean, we’re talking about whales here; they don’t exactly come when they’re called.
 At the same time, a careless glance at the “guarantee” might lead you to believe you’ll see whales, or your money back.